Appearance

 Which proposal best synthesises natural selection and genetic variation?

-Evaluate the claim: If two species look alike, they must share a recent common ancestor.
+Evaluate the claim: if two species look alike, they must share a recent common ancestor.

 Justify caution when inferring causation from a correlation between a gene variant and a disease: